 The Value of Cleaner Waterways, with Qianyang Zhang (Columbia University)

-Every year, billions of dollars are spent on cleaning up urban water pollution worldwide.
-Nevertheless, it is unclear whether cleaner waterways can raise local property values or boost local businesses.
-This paper exploits the Black-and-Smelly Water Program in China as a natural experiment, combined with detailed housing transaction records, to provide causal evidence of the value of cleaner waterways capitalized into real estate properties.
-First implemented in 2016, this program has cleaned up almost all the heavily polluted waterways in the 36 most developed cities in China.
-We compare the property values close to the cleaned-up waterways with those further away, before and after the program.
-We find that the program mainly benefits the real estate properties within 1 mile from the cleaned-up waterways: the market values of these properties appreciate by 8\% after the program.
-Furthermore, various service businesses thrive in the neighborhoods close to the cleaned-up waterways, which revitalize the neighborhoods and contribute to increasing property values.
+This paper examines the economic benefits of cleaning up heavily polluted waterways in densely populated neighborhoods.
+We exploit the Black-and-Smelly Water Program in China as a natural experiment to identify the causal impact of cleaner waterways on local housing markets and business growth.
+First implemented in 2016, this program restored the heavily polluted waterways in China's 36 most developed cities.
+Using a Difference-in-Difference estimator, we find that the program mainly benefits the real estate properties within 1 mile of the cleaned-up waterways: The market values of these properties appreciated by 8% after the program.
+Furthermore, various service businesses thrived in the neighborhoods close to the cleaned-up waterways, which revitalizes the neighborhoods and contributes to increasing property values.